delafuentej/r3f_wizard-game/README.md

 This project demonstrates how easy it is to spawn any type of visual effects (VFX) in your scene using the simple engine we built together.

+It is part of a lesson from the course “React Three Fiber – The Ultimate Guide to 3D Web Development” by Wawa Sensei.

 It’s a great achievement to have built a game with React Three Fiber.
 Through this project, I’ve learned a lot about 3D rendering, animations, particles, and game logic.

 - **3D rendering**